 - Still expensive for a shoe that may wear quickly

 The Scarpa Drago is an aggressive shoe for intermediate to advanced climbers.
-They are designed and marketed for intermediate to advanced rock climbers specializing in vertical to overhanging sport routes and boulder problems.
+Using the same last as the Scarpa Chimera, it’s designed and marketed for rock climbers specializing in vertical to overhanging sport routes and boulder problems.

 The Drago combined all of Scarpa’s cutting-edge shoe technology when first introduced.
 The PCB-Tension rand system helps retain the shoe’s downward shape and focus power on the big toe area without requiring a stiff midsole.